revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

         self.b = b
 ```

 The class is not iterable or indexable or anything like that.
-If at all possible, I would like to keep it that way.Can you tell me Is there a way to return a custom value for min and max in Python?
+If possible, I would like to keep it that way.
+Can you tell me if there is a way to return a custom value for min and max in Python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

 - Yes, it is possible.
-When min takes one arguments it assumes it to be an iterable, iterates over it and takes the minimum value.
+When min takes one argument, it assumes it to be an iterable, iterates over it and takes the minimum value.
 So,
+  C
 ```python
 class A:
     def __init__(self, a, b):